 | Koulabr Z Euro Top Hybrid | 4.3 | 4.5 | 4.0 | 4.1 | 4.3 | 4.2 | 4.4 | 4.0 |

-The Euro Top is the more even performer—slightly stronger in Support, Motion Isolation, and Responsiveness—while the Pillow Top is the softer entry point if you want a touch more initial cushion.
-Neither is a true plush pressure-relief specialist; both prioritize stability and alignment.
+In our scoring, the Euro Top was the more even performer, edging ahead in support, motion isolation, and responsiveness.
+The Pillow Top is the softer starting point if you want a bit more surface cushion.
+Neither mattress is a true plush, pressure-relief specialist—both prioritize stability and alignment over a deep sink.

 How to Choose a Koulabr Z Mattress